radiantearth/stac-spec/collection-spec/collection-spec.md

 #### license

 Collection's license(s) as a SPDX [License identifier](https://spdx.org/licenses/).
 Alternatively, use `proprietary` (see below) if the license is not on the SPDX license list or `various` if multiple licenses apply.
 In all cases links to the license texts SHOULD be added, see the `license` link relation type.
 If no link to a license is included and the `license` field is set to `proprietary`, the collection is private, and consumers have not been granted any explicit right to use the data.

+#### summaries

+Provides an overview of the potential values that are available as part of the `properties` in the set STAC Items that are underneath this catalog (including those in any sub-catalog).
+Summaries are used to inform users about values they can expect from items without having to crawl through them.
+It also helps to fully define collections, especially if they don't link to any Items.
+A summary for a field can be specified in two ways:

+1. A set of all distinct values in an array: The set of values must contain at least one element and it is strongly recommended to list all values.
+If the field summarizes an array (e.g. `instruments`), the field's array elements of each Item must be merged to a single array with unique elements.
+2. Statistics in a [Stats Object](#stats-object): Statistics by default only specify the range (minimum and maximum values), but can optionally be accompanied by additional statistical values.
+The range specified by the minimum and maximum can specify the potential range of values, but it is recommended to be as precise as possible.

+It is recommended to list as many properties as reasonable so that consumers get a full overview about the properties included in the Items.
+Nevertheless, it is not very useful to list all potential `title` values of the Items.
+Also, a range for the `datetime` property may be better suited to be included in the STAC Collection's `extent` field.
+In general, properties that are covered by the Collection specification should not be repeated in the summaries.

 ### Extent Object